 Research has shown that many of the points occur over nerve bundles, which may explain how it can help relieve pain associated with different conditions, such as Crohn’s disease.

-They found that mindfulness can help people living with Crohn’s disease improve their subjective well-being and maintain typical functioning.
+They found that mindfulness can help people with Crohn’s disease improve their subjective well-being and maintain typical functioning.

 Exercise may also help people with Crohn’s disease.
-However, existing evidence regarding its exact effects on the condition is relatively limited.
+However, existing evidence regarding its effects on the condition is relatively limited.